denis-trofimov/academic-kickstart/content/privacy.md

 <span style="font-weight: 400;">Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.</span>

-<span style="font-weight: 400;">Computer Vision and Machine Learning in Iris Recognition will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.</span>
+<span style="font-weight: 400;">Python Courses Mentor Blog will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.</span>

 ## <span style="font-weight: 400;">Disclosure Of Data</span>

 ### <span style="font-weight: 400;">Legal Requirements</span>

-<span style="font-weight: 400;">Computer Vision and Machine Learning in Iris Recognition may disclose your Personal Data in the good faith belief that such action is necessary to:</span>
+<span style="font-weight: 400;">Python Courses Mentor Blog may disclose your Personal Data in the good faith belief that such action is necessary to:</span>

 <li style="font-weight: 400;">
   <span style="font-weight: 400;">To comply with a legal obligation</span>
 </li>
 <li style="font-weight: 400;">
-  <span style="font-weight: 400;">To protect and defend the rights or property of Computer Vision and Machine Learning in Iris Recognition</span>
+  <span style="font-weight: 400;">To protect and defend the rights or property of Python Courses Mentor Blog</span>
 </li>
 <li style="font-weight: 400;">
   <span style="font-weight: 400;">To prevent or investigate possible wrongdoing in connection with the Service</span>